 - They are efficient: Why do 3 different exercises to train 3 muscle groups when you can do just 1?
-As someone who doesn’t have a lot of time to waste, my workouts use at least an 80/20 split of compound to isolation exercises.
+As someone who doesn’t have a lot of time to waste, my workouts use at least an 80/20 split of compound to isolation moves.

 - They burn more calories: When you use multiple muscle groups at the same time, you will lift more weight.
 As a result, you will perform more work and burn more calories.
 So if weight loss is one of your goals, compound > isolation.

-- You can build more strength: Since you are using more multiple joints to lift a weight, you will be able to lift some heavy weight.
+- You can build more strength: Since you are using more multiple joints to lift a weight, you will be able to lift some heavy weights.
 As a result, your potential to get stronger is higher than with single-joint movements.